-Have you ever asked yourself if your WordPress website is SEO-friendly?
-To answer this, you first need to consider how search engines see your site.
-This blog will tell you the basics of how a search engine views your site through the eyes of an SEO specialist so that you can determine if it’s appropriate for your site.
+Have you ever asked wondered whether your WordPress website is SEO-friendly?
+To answer this question, you first need to consider how search engines view your site.
+Fortunately, today’s blog will help you understand the basics of how a search engine views your site through the eyes of an SEO specialist.
+Hopefully, this will help you can determine if your chosen theme is appropriate for your site.

 Slow loading is one of the most vital factors to consider to help your website perform better.
-In fact, this simple metric can have a drastic impact; there’s a huge difference between a website that loads quickly or takes forever to load.
-Therefore, the first thing you should do when creating a WordPress website theme is to check whether or not it has an in-built function and compression optimization.
+In fact, this simple metric can have a drastic impact; there’s a huge difference between a website that loads quickly and one that takes forever to load.
+Therefore, the first thing you should do when choosing a WordPress website theme is to check whether or not it has an in-built function and compression optimization.
 If it doesn’t, it might not be SEO-friendly, and you could lose potential customers.

-1.1.
-Hosting is important to protect your website and ensure traffic goes straight to your site.
+Hosting is also important to protect your website and ensure traffic goes directly to your content.
 For example, if you’re using WordPress and your site isn’t ranking well in search engines, it could be because your hosting service isn’t competitive.
 Competitive means having a reliable, upgradeable host which keeps your site up and running quickly.
-This means being wary of cheap hosts and services which may not keep your site secure or handle phishing attacks correctly.
+As such, we recommend being wary of cheap hosts and services which may not keep your site secure or handle phishing attacks correctly.

-1.2.
-WordPress theme and the plugin loading speed is an important ranking factor for search engines, and your choice of WordPress theme may directly influence this.
-However, the more CSS and JS your website uses, the slower it will load on search engines.
-The faster your website loads, the more quickly visitors will find what they’re looking for.
-However, if your website uses many plugins or has an involved setup process for its features, it could be slowing down your website’s performance even further.
+WordPress theme and plugin loading speeds are important ranking factors for search engines, and your choice of WordPress theme may directly influence this.
+However, the more CSS and JS your website theme uses, the slower it will load.
+Naturally, the faster your website loads, the more quickly visitors will find what they’re looking for.
+However, if your theme relies on many plugins or has an involved establishment process for its features, it could slow down your website’s performance even further.

-You want your website to load quickly and work well on all devices.
-In a world where time is money, you want to spend it making sure your website is free from problems.
-One of the easiest ways for sites to get lost in the web spider is to have a non-responsive design.
-Non-responsive websites look bad and slow on all devices.
-They distract users from your content and can make SEO jobs harder.
+Ideally, you want your website to load quickly and work well on all devices.
+In a world where time is money, you hence ought to focus on ensuring your website is free from problems.
+One of the easiest ways for sites to get lost in the web of the Internet is to have a non-responsive design.
+Non-responsive websites look bad and run slowly across all devices.
+They distract users from your content and can make SEO jobs much harder to complete.

-WordPress is one of the most popular websites that exist, and a considerable part of its success comes from its flexibility and open-source nature.
+WordPress is one of the most popular website platforms, and a considerable part of its success is derived from its flexibility and open-source nature.
 However, one of its biggest problems is SEO.
-Many sites out there use the template and populate their content after.
+Many sites out there use common templates and then populate their content after.
 However, at this point, the template has already implemented all of the necessary code on your website.
-As such, when someone searches for something related to your keyword, Google will show a different site than what you want to be displayed on their results page.
-Plugins like SEO Builder help you populate your pages with a more generic version of your HTML and add all sorts of functionality such as widgets and upload images.
-If you want to get more traffic to your blog but don’t want to spend too much time writing content, upgrading to a premium WordPress theme might be the way to go.
+As such, when someone searches for content related to your keyword, Google may show them a different site, rather than your own, on their results page.
+Luckily, plugins such as SEO Builder help you populate your pages with a more generic version of HTML and add all sorts of functionality such as widgets and uploaded images.
+Meanwhile, if you want to get more traffic to your blog but don’t want to spend too much time writing content, upgrading to a premium WordPress theme might be the way to go.

 In the early days of blogging, many people built their websites without thinking about the proper structure for their content.
 This often leads to the rapid rise of poor-quality website themes.
-Today, however, we know that having good content organized properly can make a huge difference in how many visitors see your blog.
+Today, however, we know that having good content that’s properly organized can make a huge difference regarding how many visitors see your blog.
 In addition, due to the increasing popularity of WordPress and e-commerce websites, there’s never been a better time to start optimizing your site’s URL structure for better website search results.

-Is your WordPress website running old software, or does it have missing features?
+Is your WordPress theme running old software, or does it have missing features?
 XML sitemap files tell search engines where to find your content.
 If your WordPress is not up to date and you’ve not implemented a suitable theme with an XML sitemap, your website could be missing vital information that could lead to higher traffic from search engines.
 It’s easy to make these kinds of mistakes when you’re new to operating a website.
-Still, as you grow as an expert and experienced website creator, it’s important to pay attention to the assets you use and make sure they work well for both users and potential clients.
+Still, as you grow your expertise, it’s important to pay attention to the assets you use to ensure they work well for both users and potential clients.

-Improper title tags may be one of the most frequent barriers to rank your web pages.
+Unsuitable use of title tags is one of the most frequent barriers to ranking your web pages.
 Indeed, title tags are critical and must always play a prominent role in your WordPress theme.
 They tell search engines what type of content to show when someone searches for a term.
-Using improper titles can put your website at risk for not ranking well for certain search terms, which will cost you SERP points.
+As such, using unsuitable titles may put your website at risk of not ranking well for certain search terms, which will cost you SERP points.

-In WordPress, the meta description is used to describe pages on your website that might interest search engines.
-The meta description is also used by visitors when deciding which page to visit and what content to read on a given page.
-If your WordPress website has few other pages with related content, then the description may not offer quite as much benefit to viewers.
+In WordPress, the meta description describes pages on your website that might interest search engines.
+The meta description is also used by visitors when deciding which page to visit and what content to read.
+However, if your WordPress website has several pages with related content, using a meta description may not offer quite as much benefit to viewers.

-It’s easy to build a website that’s easy to search for but harder to get Google to rank it well.
+It’s easy to build a website that’s simple to search for.
+However, it’s a lot harder to get Google to rank it.
 What does this have to do with choosing a theme for your WordPress site?
 Everything!
-If you’re starting a blog from scratch or looking to improve an existing one to rank higher in organic search results, you must understand how many keywords you need to rank well.
-You don’t need to be a pro at keyword research.
-But when you go looking for a list of keywords, make sure that the ones you’re focusing on are really worth targeting — and that they’re more likely to bring you traffic than any other potential keyword in your list.
+If you’re starting a blog from scratch or looking to optimize an existing one to rank higher in organic search results, you must understand how many keywords you need to rank well, and you should choose a theme that enables this integration.

 Duplicate content is a problem that affects many WordPress sites.
-From attracting new web visitors, attracting backlinks from search engines to keeping outdated pages online for educational or other altruistic purposes, duplicate content can be problematic.
-Issues with duplicate content can crop up at various stages of the production cycle for your website.
-With WordPress SEO, you can minimize these issues by making sure that you manage your local copies of plugins and themes consistently.
+From attracting new web visitors and backlinks from search engines to keeping outdated pages online for educational or altruistic purposes, duplicate content can be highly damaging.
+Moreover, issues with duplicate content can crop up at various stages of the production cycle for your website.
+With WordPress SEO, you can minimize these issues by ensuring you manage your local copies of plugins and themes consistently.